fboucquez/symbol-bootstrap/docs/enrollRewardProgram.md

 `symbol-bootstrap enrollRewardProgram`
 ======================================

 It enrols the nodes in the rewards program by announcing the enroll transaction to the registration address.
-You can also use this command to update the program registration when you change the node public key or server host.
+You can also use this command to update the program registration when you change the agent keys (changing the agent-ca-csr) or server host.

 Currently, the only program that can be enrolled post-launch is 'SuperNode'.